RichMorin/SPARQLy-GUIs/index.markdown

 * [Demo_2       ](recipes/demo_2.html)
   <p/>
-  Same as Demo_1a, but refactored and annotated.
+  Same as Demo_1a, but massively refactored, annotated, etc.

 ## Implementation